Formalizing Schwartz functions and tempered distributions: Tempered distributions

+The defining feature of the pointwise convergence topology is that a map is continuous if it is pointwise continuous: \tlink{Topology/Algebra/Module/Spaces/PointwiseConvergenceCLM.lean\#L127}

+Moreover, using the fact that the family of seminorms $p_u : A \mapsto \norm{A u}$ for $u \in E$ induces the topology, we obtain the typical characterization of convergence of sequences (phrased here in terms of filters): \tlink{Analysis/LocallyConvex/PointwiseConvergenceCLM.lean\#L75}

-In \mathlib, the weak operator topology (contributed by Fr\'ed\'eric Dupuis~\prlink{14177}) is defined as a type-synonym \lstinline{E →WOT[𝕜] F} for \lstinline{E →L[𝕜] F} equipped with the weak operator topology.
-The fact that the weak operator topology is weaker than the strong topology is stated as the fact that the identity considered as a map from \lstinline{E →L[𝕜] F} to \lstinline{E →WOT[𝕜] F} is continuous. \tlink{Analysis/LocallyConvex/WeakOperatorTopology.lean\#L282}
+The fact that the pointwise convergence topology is weaker than bounded convergence topology is stated as the fact that the identity considered as a map from \lstinline{E →SL[σ] F} to \lstinline{E →SL$\pt$[σ] F} is continuous.
+Moreover, we provide a continuous linear equivalence between \lstinline{E →L$\pt$[𝕜] 𝕜} and \lstinline{WeakDual 𝕜 E}, which shows that these two topologies coincide. \tlink{Topology/Algebra/Module/Spaces/PointwiseConvergenceCLM.lean\#L161}

+As in the case of continuous linear maps between Schwartz spaces, we provide a function \lstinline{PointwiseConvergenceCLM.mkCLM} that constructs a linear operator $A$ that is continuous with respect to the pointwise convergence topology: \tlink{Analysis/LocallyConvex/PointwiseConvergenceCLM.lean\#L98}